kubb-labs/kubb/docs/plugins/plugin-client/parser.md

-Which parser can be used before returning the data.
+Which parser should be used before returning the data.

 |           |                     |
 |----------:|:--------------------|